How do I choose

 If you want to increase the trailer payload you would normally add additional axles under the loading floor, but with a low loader this is not a practical solution with the lowered deck.
 The solution would be to add extra axles to the rear bogie, but this limited to 3 axle low loader because of the weight distribution between king pin and rear bogie.

 If more axles are added to the rear bogie the low loader will become heavier and only gets more payload at the back.
 Therefore the centre of gravity of the load will move towards the rear bogie.
+This is also the case when you extend a semi low loader, read more here.

-To achieve this axles should be added both at the front and rear to increase the trailer capacity and correctly position the centre of gravity,
+To achieve this axles should be added both at the front and rear to increase the trailer capacity and correctly position the centre of gravity.

-To do this the chassis would also require strengthening.
+(To do this the chassis would also require strengthening.)

 There is only one way to increase the loading capacity at the rear, that is to add additional axles, which means more steel and extra weight.